Animal products and human health

 "Well-planned vegan diets can support healthy living in people of all ages" - British Dietetic Association

 A well-planned plant-based diet provides all of the nutrients we need to live a happy, healthy life.
 There is also research to suggest that those following a vegan diet are at reduced risk of type-2 diabetes, heart disease, obesity and even certain types of cancer.

 Excessive protein consumption can lead to a number of serious health problems.
 Studies show that vegan diets provide sufficient amounts of protein, automatically met by a balanced, varied diet including grains (e.g. rice) and pulses (e.g. beans).

 Some people going vegetarian or vegan worry about getting enough protein, calcium, B vitamins and other essential nutrients.
-The best evidence indicates that a balanced non-animal diet is the healthiest there is – for children as well as for adults.
+The best evidence indicates that a balanced non-animal diet is healthy and suitable for all stages of life.

 “With good planning and an understanding of what makes up a healthy, balanced vegan diet, you can get all the nutrients your body needs.”

 “A balanced vegan diet can be enjoyed by children and adults, including during pregnancy and breastfeeding, if the nutritional intake is well-planned.”

 “[A]ppropriately planned […] vegan, diets are healthful, nutritionally adequate, and may provide health benefits for the prevention and treatment of certain diseases.
 [These diets] are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes.”